Should I lock in my mortgage rate today?

 - Rate lock extension fee: If you need to extend the lock, lenders usually charge an additional fee, typically 0.375 percent of the loan amount.

 Questions to ask your lender before you lock

 Be sure to get a clear explanation of your lender’s rate lock rules.
 If you lock in a rate too soon and end up going with a different type of loan, your rate lock might be void.
-Borrowers also can lose a rate lock if their circumstances change — such as a shift in their credit score or in their debt-to-income ratio — before settlement.
+Borrowers also can lose a rate lock if their circumstances change — such as a shift in their credit score or in their debt-to-income (DTI) ratio — before settlement.
 The underwriting process could uncover factors you weren’t aware of or knew were important, so if possible, ask your lender what conditions would void the lock before you commit to it: